JShollaj/AWS-Machine-Learning/AWS MLE Study Guide.md

 ### **Interpreting OLS-Stats Summary:**

-When running a ordinary least squared
+When running an ordinary least squared

 - Dep Variable (What we are trying to predict).